|

 Behind The Sun, one of the most poetic, depressed songs of all time, a

-terrifying parable about solitude in a crowd.
+terrifying parable about solitude in the crowd.

 Nick Drake was being